 neck?
 Is overall bone and substance, such as size of hooves, proportionate

-Does the horse appear relaxed with a natural balance in all movements?
+Does it appear relaxed with natural balance in all movements?

 Is hock action proportionate to knee action?
 Do the shoulders move as freely